TriLab-bioinf/WORKSHOP2024_2/README.md

   .
 Counting reads or fragments
   .
 Dealing with multimappers
 8. SNP/INDEL calls and annotation.
+9. Generation of wig, bigwig, (tdf and bed ??) files from bam files
-9. MultiQC to summarize program outputs. (example of rRNA contamination from yeast RNAseq from Orna - Report from the STAR mappings - see ppt in figures folder), )
+10. MultiQC to summarize program outputs. (example of rRNA contamination from yeast RNAseq from Orna - Report from the STAR mappings - see ppt in figures folder), )